sakishinoda/sakishinoda.github.io/links.md

 ## General

-* [ML Researcher Twitter List](https://twitter.com/sakishinoda/lists/ml): A collection of researchers and machine learning / deep learning-related companies active on Twitter.
 * [Distill](http://distill.pub/): Online-first peer-reviewed journal on machine learning with clear, interactive visualisations and demos.
 Lots of star power in the steering committee.
-* [WildML](http://www.wildml.com): Blog by Denny Britz, a former Google Brain resident and more recently my colleague at Prediction Machines, on assorted topics in machine learning.

 ***